-It has been a common misconception that Joseph Merrick, the "Elephant Man," made famous by the 1980 movie starring John Hurt, had Nf1.
+It is a common misconception that Joseph Merrick, the "Elephant Man," made famous by the 1980 movie starring John Hurt, had Nf1.

 However, in 1986, geneticists showed that Merrick had not Nf1 but Proteus syndrome, a rare condition that affects fewer than 1 in 1 million people.

-Researchers say that confusing the two conditions may be harmful for people with Nf1.
+Researchers say that confusing the two conditions may be harmful to people with Nf1.